krishnawisely/Charityapp-core/README.md

 The objective to create this project for two kind of peoples.
 One is who need money and another one is who want to contribute.
-These are all things happens via this application.
+These are all things happens via this application on online.

 ### Applications